scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Selecting and registering the set of path segments via which the AS wants to be reached.
 - Distributing certificates and keys to secure inter-AS communication.
 Each PCB contains signatures of all on-path ASes and each time the Control Service of an AS receives a PCB, it validates the PCB's authenticity.
 When the Control Service lacks an intermediate certificate, it can query the Control Service of the neighboring AS that sent the PCB through the API described in [](#crypto-api).

-**Note:** The Control Service of an AS is decoupled from SCION border routers and may be deployed anywhere within the AS.
+**Note:** The Control Service of an AS is decoupled from SCION border routers and operators may deploy it anywhere within the AS.

 ### Path Segments